-The Brain Gauge is a handheld device that delivers a battery of cognitive tests and uses an individual's score(s) on these tests to provide a quantitative summary of cognitive function.
-Patients rest one hand on top of the device to receive stimuli, and use their other hand to respond to a variety of tasks through the RxTools web application.
-For each test, vibrational tips 'buzz' the ends of the patient's fingers in a specific manner.
-Patients respond to test questions according to instructions provided with respect to their perceptions of the tip vibrations.
+The Brain Gauge is a handheld device that delivers a series of cognitive tests and uses an individual's score(s) on these tests to provide a quantitative summary of cognitive function.
+Users rest one hand on top of the device to receive stimuli, and use their other hand to respond to a variety of tasks through the ProTools web application.
+For each test, vibrational tips 'buzz' the ends of the user's fingers in a specific manner.
+Users respond to test questions according to instructions provided with respect to their perceptions of the tip vibrations.

-•The Brain Gauge is not a stand-alone diagnostic.

--The Brain Gauge does not identify or confirm the presence or absence of a clinical diagnosis.

--The Brain Gauge does not prevent or treat any disease or condition.

--Federal Law prohibits the use of this device by anyone other than a licensed medical professional, or a patient operating the device under the direction of a licensed medical professional.

--The Brain Gauge does not contain any user-serviceable components.
-Do not attempt to open or modify the Brain Gauge.

--Do not use the Brain Gauge if the package or any part is damaged.
-Contact our Customer Support team: support@corticalmetrics.com.

--The Brain Gauge is not compatible with any third-party accessories (with exception to the required testing computer).

--To avoid electrical shock, always unplug your Brain Gauge from the computer before cleaning the device.
-Do not drop or place the Brain Gauge in any fluids or allow any fluids to enter the device.

--Not for use in an oxygen-rich or flammable anesthetic environment.

--The Brain Gauge is designed for indoor use only.
+- The Brain Gauge is not a stand-alone diagnostic. - The Brain Gauge does not identify or confirm the presence or absence of a clinical diagnosis. - The Brain Gauge does not prevent or treat any disease or condition. - The Brain Gauge does not contain any user-serviceable components.
+Do not attempt to open or modify the Brain Gauge. - Do not use the Brain Gauge if the package or any part of the device is damaged.
+Contact our Customer Support team: support@corticalmetrics.com. - The Brain Gauge is not compatible with any third-party accessories (with the exception of the required testing computer). - To avoid electrical shock, always unplug your Brain Gauge from the computer before cleaning the device.
+Do not drop or place the Brain Gauge in any fluids or allow any fluids to enter the device. - Not for use in an oxygen-rich or flammable anesthetic environment. - The Brain Gauge is designed for indoor use only.

--The expected service life of this device is 2 years from date of manufacture

-Power Rating: 5V

-C corticalmetrics